noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 [...]

-This fucking woman...
+This freaking woman...
 She’s going around in circles, but in short, because she did her best, I should buy her a meal?!
 However, well, Alice certainly did great today, so I feel like that isn’t a bad way to thank her.